6510525022/cn331-as2/README.md

   - See the status of their request (waiting, approved, denied).
 - **Cancel a Quota Request**: Withdraw a request.

-## How to Start the Quata App
+## How to Start the Quota App

-To get the Quata app running locally, follow these steps:
+To get the Quota app running locally, follow these steps:

 1. **Clone the Repository**:
      ```bash